pketh/pketh.github.io/_posts/2017-07-08-glitch-look-and-feels.md

 <img src="/images/2017/mac-system-error.png" class="">

-In lots of ways, my dreams for the web parallel the optimistic, egalitarian spirit of those times.
+In lots of ways, my hopes for the web parallel the optimistic, egalitarian spirit of those times.
 The web connects us like nothing else ever has – we should use it to make even better book reports, businesses, music and art.

 ## Web 1.0 Smelled Like Teen Spirit 💔